 Weekly discussions will be held using the OWL Forums tool.
-Discussion questions that draw upon the material covered in each class will be formulated by the instructor and linked to the weekly Lessons page.
+Discussion questions that draw upon the material covered in each class will be formulated by the instructor and linked to the weekly Lessons pages.
 Students will be placed into groups of 8-12 participants to facilitate discussion.
-Students are required to submit at least one primary post and one secondary post to the discussion forums each week.
+You will be required to submit at least one primary post and one secondary post to the discussion forums each week, beginning with Week 2 (there will not be a discussion question in Week 1).
 Each discussion post is graded and there are opportunities to receive bonus marks for posting early in the week.
-Additional details about discussion grading, including a marking rubric, will be provided in Lecture 1 and an introductory memo posted on the course OWL site.
+Additional details about discussion grading, including a marking rubric, will be provided during Lecture 1 and in an introductory memo posted on the course OWL site.
 You will receive two evaluations of your participation in the discussions.
-The first evaluation will be posted by November 6th, 2020, five days prior to the Nov.
-12th drop date for the course.
-It is worth 10% and covers the Week 2-Week 7 discussions.
-The second discussion grade covers Weeks 8 to 13, is also worth 10%, and will be provided during the week of December 14th, 2020.
+The first evaluation will be posted by March 3, 2022.
+It is worth 13.6% and covers discussion questions 1 through 6.
+The second grade covers discussion questions 7 through 11, is worth 11.4%, and will be provided by April 8, 2022.
+Details on discussion question release dates and due dates will be available in the detailed course schedule during the first week of classes.

-If you miss discussion posts for legitimate reasons (illness or other extenuating circumstances) please contact the instructor to request accommodation.
+2021-2022 ANTH 2229G Page 3 of 6 If you miss discussion posts for legitimate reasons (illness or other extenuating circumstances) please contact the instructor to request accommodation.
 If you require accommodation for more than five missed discussions, documentation is required and such documentation must be submitted by the student directly to the appropriate Faculty's Academic Counselling office.
 In such cases the Academic Counselling will determine if accommodation is warranted.